Student Affairs University Housing

 Is there a required deposit for continuing students who complete Housing Sign-Up?

-No. Students who return to live with university housing will receive a waiver of the $100 application fee as a thank you for returning.
+No. Students who return to live with University Housing will receive a waiver of the $100 application fee as a thank you for returning.

-As a continuing student, how do I request a specific roommate?
+How do I request a specific roommate?

 If my preferred roommate currently lives in University Housing:

-Search for your preferred roommate in the online Housing Contract using their University ID Number (UIN) or NetId.
+• During the roommate phase, search for your preferred roommate in the online Housing Contract using their University ID Number (UIN) or NetId.

-Assign your preferred roommate to the adjacent space in the room you select.
+• Assign your preferred roommate to the adjacent space in the room you select.
 Or pick an open room where you can assign yourself and your roommate can assign themselves to the adjacent space.

-Both residents must sign and complete the contract for the space to be confirmed.
-NOTE: Once you and your roommate has been assigned a space, You cannot be assigned a second time.
+• NOTE: Once you and your roommate have been assigned a space, you cannot be assigned a second time.
 Each contract holder will be responsible for their own room changes after initial placement.

 If my preferred roommate is already on campus as a continuing student but is not currently living in University Housing:

-As a continuing student, how do I request an undergraduate single room for next year?
+How do I request an undergraduate single room for next year?

 Undergraduate single rooms are located in: